Chrysthy/Jo-Ken-Po-Yu-Gi-Oh-Version/README.md

 ## 💻 Project

-- The project was created to practice HTML, CSS and JavaScript.
+- The project was created as a challenge from the Dio Bootcamp and also to practice HTML, CSS, and JavaScript.

 <br>